 We don’t focus on specific interfaces between capabilities in an Architecture.
 Architectures work for us because, to paraphrase Minsky, “As more complex things are made, architecture dominates materials!” and well-thought out Architectures have long shelf lives and can remain useful for several years and can help drive technology roadmaps (Phaal et. al, Phaal).

-We built a software tool, christened ArQ, that allows our technical staff to create such zoomable architectures using capabilities from our library, request that new capabilities be added by a curator, and tag companies with the technology capabilities they supply.
+We built a software tool, christened ArQ, that allows our technical staff to create such zoomable architectures using capabilities from our library, request the addition of new capabilities by a curator, and tag companies with the technology capabilities they supply.
 This allows us to connect potential investments to all the mission problems where they may be applicable and reduce friction in our two-sided marketplace.
 We plan on open-sourcing ArQ in the upcoming months.

 4. How do the building blocks evolve?